 Contracting: Three contracting options have been discussed by the CAEECC ad hoc working group without reaching consensus.
 The three options are:

-The IOUs run the solicitation process for the pool of IEs with checks and balances, including having members of the EE-PRG participate in choosing the IEs.
+The IOUs run the solicitation process for the pool of IEs with checks and balances, including having members of the EE-PRG participate in choosing the IEs and the PRG members would have an opportunity to provide input on the IE to be used for a particular solicitation.
 The IOUs would hold the contract(s) with the IE(s);

 The Energy Division (ED) runs the solicitation process for the pool of IEs and contracts with the IEs and; or

-The IOUs contract with the IEs for the first two years, as described in Option 1, to allow faster implementation and then ED contracts with the IEs after the first two years or once the state contracting process for hiring the IEs is completed, whichever is later.
+The IOUs contract with the IEs for the first two years, as described in Option 1, until the ED is able to enter its own contracts with IEs following the state contracting process.

 Contract length would need to be determined (e.g., solicitation cycle, set number of years, etc.).
-Under Option 3, the IEs would be hired for two years by the IOUs and then (potentially) for the rest of the Business Plan length when the ED takes over the contracting.
+Under Option 3, the IEs would be hired for two years by the IOUs or until ED takes over the contracting.

 Funding source: Whether the contract is held by the Commission or an IOU, the Commission will need to determine if the PAs will need approval of IE cost recovery in rates before funding an IE or if funding is already authorized under existing decisions.